tabareCapitan/endowmentEffectInfo/README.md

 ### Editing `run.do`

-1. In line 27, add your local path to global macro `RUTA`.
+- In line 27, add your local path to global macro `RUTA`
-2. In line 31, add your pdflatex path to global macro `PDFLATEX`.
+- In line 31, add your pdflatex path to global macro `PDFLATEX`

 ### Description of `run.do` file